 Next, I headed to the meat department for the steak part of this California steak salad.
 I selected a locally sourced, half pound petite fillet which I partially chose it because it was 1 1/2″ thick.
 When slicing a steak for a salad, I prefer bites that are big enough to savor without needing a steak knife to eat them.
 The proportions of this steak were ideal and since I only need about 4 ounces of steak for this salad I knew I would have enough leftover for lunch the next day as well.

 The last thing I had to grab was a good quality goat cheese.
 It required another stop to get the one I want, but I was able to find it!
 It’s distributed by Trader Joe’s and comes from a dairy in Sonoma, CA. The cheese is soft with just the right amount of tang.
 It’s a bit on the wet side so it doesn’t crumble like many goat cheeses, but this helps it stick to your other ingredients instead of ending up in the bottom of the bowl.

-By the time I got home I was starving!
+By the time I got home, I was starving!
 I cooked the steak using the reverse sear method, which is outlined in the recipe below.
-For more info about reverse searing, check out this steak post and forgive me for the photos.
-I’ll get them updated soon!
 Don’t forget to adjust the cooking time based on your preference of doneness.
 While the steak is cooking, wash and prep your fruits and vegetables.

 As in most salads, the quantities for this California steak salad are suggestions and you can adjust to your needs.
 The recipe below includes the measurement of the ingredients I used when assembling this salad, which makes 1 lunch-sized portion.